talaafahad/Sdaia_capstone_project/README.md

 | Cold (empty caches) | up to ~7 minutes |
 | Warm (same case again) | ~80–95 seconds |

-**If you are recording a demo, do a full warm-up run first**, confirm it completed cleanly, then record the replay.
-Check `GET /health` → `llm_cache.entries` to confirm the cache is primed.
-Failed calls are not cached, so if a warm-up gets rate-limited part-way, run it again before recording.

 **The free OpenRouter tier caps at 50 model requests per day** (not per minute), resetting at 00:00 UTC — roughly seven full cases.
-The backend distinguishes the two failure modes rather than treating them the same: a per-minute throttle backs off and retries (5s → 20s → 65s); a daily-cap rejection fails **immediately** with a message naming the reset time, instead of the old behaviour of sleeping 90 seconds per node and burning ten minutes to fail anyway.
+A per-minute throttle backs off and retries automatically (5s → 20s → 65s); a daily-cap rejection fails immediately with a message naming the reset time.
 Adding a small amount of credit (~$10) raises the daily cap to roughly 1,000/day and is the single easiest way to avoid running out mid-demo.

 ### Useful environment switches